James Gray Turgeon: Early life

+Political career

 Alberta politics

 Turgeon ran for a seat to the Alberta Legislature for the first time in the 1913 Alberta general election as a Liberal candidate.
 He defeated Conservative candidate William Blair to pick up the new Ribstone electoral district for his party.

 During the 3rd Legislature, the Assembly passed An Act amending The Election Act respecting Members of the Legislative Assembly on Active Service (Bill 58) which acclaimed members of the assembly in the 1917 election who were serving in armed forces during the First World War.
 The Act listed eleven members of the assembly and provided those members were deemed nominated and elected as a member of the 4th Alberta Legislature, effectively being acclaimed in the 1917 election, including James Turgeon, who served as a lieutenant in the Canadian Army 233rd Battalion and later 258th Battalion during the war.

 Turgeon ran for a third term in the 1921 Alberta general election.
 He was defeated in a landslide by United Farmers of Alberta candidate Charles Wright.